micahstubbs/adit/readme.md

 ## Current Status

 With Adit, you can build and examine exploratory data visualizations interactively in VR.
+Upload a dataset or choose an example one.
-Build historgrams, scatter plots, and 3-d scatter plotsby dragging variable name cards and dropping them on the desired axes.
+Build histograms, scatter plots, and 3-d scatter plots by dragging variable name cards and dropping them on the desired axes.
 You can also map data to shape, color, and size of the points in the plot by dropping variable name cards on the corresponding legends.